 This isn’t surprising, as social media platforms are designed to keep users engaged for as long as possible.
 But because these apps quickly learn what content users like and then feed it to them on a silver platter, it can lead people to stay on the app longer than they had originally intended.
 This could drive addiction-like behavior.

 Internet use usually becomes problematic when people spend too much time online, which is exactly what the apps are so good at getting you to do.
 Problematic use is associated with addiction-like symptoms such as loss of control, withdrawal, failure to reduce use, and other negative consequences, according to a 2015 study.
-People who have social anxiety or are experiencing social isolation are most likely to develop addiction-like symptoms, which isn’t great for any of us as we live through a pandemic.
+People who have social anxiety or are experiencing social isolation are most likely to develop addiction-like symptoms.

 Social shorts could also mess with the brain by taking a toll on your attention span.
 We flit so quickly between videos, scrolling when someone speaks just a bit too slowly to capture our interest, and this could potentially make our focus worse than it already is.